svetlimladenov/TheBiscuitMachine/README.md

 - In memory saga repository is used for the saga, again for the sake of simplicitly, but there are multiple options for persistant repositories that can be easily implemented.
 - The UI may not be really responsive on different devices :/
 - The UI state management may not be really good, and can be drastically improved with a flux pattern.
+- You should login every time you hit the refresh button in the browser.

 ## Manual setup